davewalker60/pmdup/pages/booking-rooms.md

 **<span style="color:red">Important waitlist note:</span>** If you choose being on the waitlist rather than sending the deposit, we highly recommend booking a <span style="color:red">cancellable reservation</span> elsewhere -- so you can cancel when inevitably something opens up at the hotel last minute (which happens a lot!).
 Keep in mind that prices tend to skyrocket the closer we get to retreat time, so don't wait.
 Check out our [Lodging Options](lodging-options.md) web page for many other places we know of to stay in Puerto Morelos.

 ### Alaska House pricing
 Are you interested in staying in the Alaska House before and/or after camp?
+Rooms may be shared or solo (depending on who's interested).
+These prices are **per room in USD**:
 * Before camp (Feb 2 - Feb 9) 7 nights - rooms range from $420 to $665 (60 to 95/night)
 * After camp (Feb 22 - Mar 9) 15 nights - rooms range from $900 to $1425 (60 to 95/night)

 Please express your interest using the **Alaska House** question in the lodging request form.

 ### Ojo De Agua Kabañas pricing
 Are you interested in a more cushy lodging experience during camp?
+Rooms may be shared or solo (depending on who's interested).
 * 2,200 pesos/night is our discounted 2027 high-season **room** price
-* For up to 10 nights (Feb 10 - Feb 20)
+* Flexible dates for up to 10 nights (Feb 10 - Feb 20)
 * 1st floor rooms have 2 queens; 2nd floor 1 king
 * Mini fridge, working TV and AC, but no microwave (so use Las Arenas community kitchen)
 * Upscale (but simple/understated) rooms compared to Las Arenas